 Dial-A-Helper is a service provided by the Microcontroller Applications group.
-The Dial-A-Helper is an Electronic Bulletin Board Information system.
+The Dial-A-Helper is an Electronic Bulletin Board Information system and additionally, provides the capability of remotely accessing the MOLE development system at a customer site.

 INFORMATION SYSTEM